AP Explains: Malaysia political upheaval as leader resigns

 The defectors from the alliance are led by Bersatu party president Muhyiddin Yassin, formerly the home minister, and Azmin Ali, a former economic affairs minister who was once a deputy president in Anwar’s party but is now aligned with Mahathir.
 A total of 37 lawmakers left the alliance and are eyeing a new coalition that is expected to be more ethnic Malay-centric.
 It includes the United Malays National Organization, whose former leader, disgraced ex-Prime Minister Najib Razak, and several party leaders are on trial for corruption.

 Another important component is the fundamentalist Malaysian Islamic Party, or PAS, which is known for its zeal for Islamic laws and has strong support in rural areas.
 UMNO and PAS jointly hold 57 parliamentary seats.
-The group reportedly also has support from two other political parties from Borneo island that will collectively give it the majority to form a new government.
+The group reportedly also has support from two other political parties from Borneo island that, if true, would collectively give it the majority to form a new government.

 WHY DID MAHATHIR RESIGN?